 ^{}We thank Peter G. Chang for exceptional research assistance.
-We also thank audiences at Georgetown, Stanford, Yale, and the NBER Summer Institute Digital Economics and AI session, Roshni Sahoo, Suproteem Sarkar, Cassidy Shubatt, Keyon Vafa, and especially discussant Colin F. Camerer for helpful comments.
+We also thank audiences at Harvard, Georgetown, Stanford, UCLA, UCL, Bristol, Warwick, Yale, and the NBER Summer Institute Digital Economics and AI session, Nikhil Agarwal, Rohan Alur, Raf Batista, Alex Imas, Roshni Sahoo, Suproteem Sarkar, Josh Schwartzstein, Cassidy Shubatt, Richard Thaler, Keyon Vafa, and especially our discussant Colin F. Camerer for helpful comments.
 We are grateful to the Center for Applied Artificial Intelligence at the Booth School of Business for generous funding.
 All errors are our own.